Glossary of Mythopoetic Terms in the Sky-Veil Cosmology

 Presence is the weight of meaning in a moment, the sudden stillness where the world no longer hides.
 It is not summoned; it arrives.
 It does not explain; it reveals.
 The goddesses of the Veil are not presences themselves, but heralds through whom Presence shines.

-To encounter Presence is to stand in the clearing where the veil lifts and what-is begins to speak.
+To encounter Presence is to stand in the clearing where the veil lifts and what-is steps near.

-In the Sky-Veil, Remembering is not the retrieval of memories from a personal or collective unconscious, as in Jungian psychology.
+In the Sky-Veil, Remembrance is not the retrieval of memories from a personal or collective unconscious.
 Rather, it is the unconcealing of what has always been—the letting-be of Being—in the manner of Heidegger’s Ereignis, or the event of disclosure.
-To remember is to dwell where Being has touched us and where the truth of one’s path begins to shine through the fog of exile.
+To remember is to dwell where Being has touched us and where the meaning of one’s path begins to shine through the fog of exile.

-The wanderers of the Grey-Beneath do not lack information; they lack remembrance.
-And when a herald (such as Caelia, Aphrodite, or Athena) calls, it is not a call to new knowledge, but to ancient presence.
-One does not learn the truth of the Sky-Veil; one remembers it.
+The wanderers of the Dark Forest or Grey-Beneath do not lack recall; they lack remembrance of what is near.
+And when a herald shines, it is not a call to novelty or “hidden” knowledge, but to recognize presence.
+One does not learn the meaning of the Sky-Veil; one remembers it.
 That is to say, one stands again in the unveiling light of what was always there, waiting.

-To remember, in the Sky-Veil, is to step beyond the calculative metaphysical and into the poetic, where the world is no longer a stockpile of objects to be explained but a revealed place of meaning.
-It is to be gathered once more into the harmony of Flame, Chalice, and Banner.
+Remembrance, in the Sky-Veil, is a step beyond the calculative, syllogistic metaphysical and into the poetic, where the world is no longer a stockpile of objects to be measured and explained but a revealed place of meaning.

-✦ Resonances of Being - Subtle unveilings of presence that shimmer across the landscape of experience—traceless traces where Being once passed near.
-These are not psychological memories or fragments of archetypal consciousness, but events of nearness, moments in which the hidden truth of one’s life quietly resounds through presence.
+✦ Resonances of Being - Subtle unveilings of presence that shimmer across the landscape of experience—traceless traces of the nearness of Being.
+These are not figures of imagination or fragments of archetypal consciousness, but events of nearness, moments in which the hidden truth of one’s life quietly resounds through presence.

 ✦ Rose-Bearer - A luminous guide, often aligned with Aphrodite in the cosmology of the Sky-Veil, who initiates the wanderer’s first awakening upon the path of the gleaming golden thread.
 Joyful, radiant, and full of grace, she dances ahead of the procession, scattering unseen petals of invitation toward the Veil.
 Her rose is not merely a flower, but a sign—fragrance of the divine, image of love’s first light, and a herald of Beauty that beckons from beyond.

-She is the one who calls the wanderer to cross the threshold between forgetfulness and remembrance.
+She is the one who calls the wanderer to cross the threshold between forgetfulness and remembrance—from the flat, mundane to the enchantment of the divine.
 With mirth and clarity, she does not command but delights, drawing the soul not by force, but by the joy of her presence.
-In the cosmology of the Sky-Veil, Aphrodite is not a goddess of myth alone, but a harbinger of divine love—she who makes the soul beautiful so it may be loved by Beauty Himself.
+In the cosmology of the Sky-Veil, Aphrodite is not a goddess but a harbinger of divine love—she who glimmers and sparkles, unfolding the divine grace from its hiding, making the soul beautiful in the image of Beauty Himself.

 ✦ Sacred Topology - The interior landscape of the soul as it is shaped by its encounter with mythic symbols, saints, and divine presence.
 Sacred topology describes the spiritual terrain through which the pilgrim-soul journeys, marked by veils, thresholds, memory echoes, and contemplative ascent.
 It is not a geography of space, but of meaning.

-✦ Shield-Warrior with Aegis - The luminous figure of wise defense and discerning might who appears in Aphrodite’s Dance as a guardian of the threshold.
+✦ Shield-Warrior with the Aegis - The luminous figure of wise defense and discerning might who appears as a guardian of the threshold.
 Bearing the radiant aegis and a polished shield, she is not merely a protector, but a revealer—one who sees clearly through illusion and stands at the liminal edge where discernment must precede ascent.

 She is the figure aligned with Athena, not in her classical militancy, but as a hypostatic herald of wisdom in service of love.
-Where the Rose-Bearer awakens desire and joy, the Shield-Warrior tempers that desire with clarity, protecting the path from disordered longing.
+Where the Rose-Bearer awakens longing and joy, the Shield-Warrior tempers that desire with clarity, protecting the path from disordered longings.
 She does not wage war in the worldly sense but guards the journey of the soul from false light and hidden snares.

 Her aegis, emblazoned with the sign of divine presence, is both a warning and a shield—a symbol that dazzles and defends.
-She teaches the dancer in Aphrodite’s circle that joy must be fortified by virtue, and that enchantment without courage will falter at the Veil.
-Her appearance marks a pivotal moment in the dance: the awakening of holy vigilance and the call to heroic memory.
+She teaches the soul that the draw of beauty must be fortified by virtue, and that enchantment without wisdom and courage will falter through the Veil.
+Her appearance marks a pivotal moment in the journey: the awakening of holy vigilance and the call to heroic remembrance.

-To receive the Shield-Warrior’s gaze is to be known in truth.
+To receive the Shield-Warrior’s gaze is to be known in one’s Being.
 To follow her is to walk the narrow path of noble ascent, where wisdom is aflame with love, and courage is guided by luminous discernment.

 ✦ Silent Revealing - A moment of alethic unveiling in which truth does not arrive through declaration, logic, or argument—but through presence, gesture, and stillness.
 It is not announced; it is recognized.
 The silent revealing is how Being steps forward—unforced, unspoken, yet undeniably there.